jimfuego/sportsradar/README.md

 ## Commands

 The following commands will install the necessary dependencies, and run the server.
-A database (as explained above) is needed for pipeline functionality.

 ```bash
 $ yarn set version 3.2.1